Mtillmann/color-helper-extension/readme.md

 Core extension code loosely based on [Simeon Velichkov' great screenshot-capture](https://github.com/simov/screenshot-capture)

 Color names, shades and lookup code from my own project [isit.red](https://isit.red)

+* Some browsers will complain about the extension being "unverified" and "unsafe" when installing it from the Chrome Web Store instead of their first-party web stores.
+Since the extension is reviewed by Google, it is safe to install.

+Alternatively, you can clone the repository, review the code and install the extension manually in developer mode ✌️